Adrian Flavell / on drowning a rat

 Kevin Densley / Vigorous Vernacular

-Kevin Densley’s poetry has been published in various Australian and UK magazines over the past fifteen years.
+Kevin Densley’s poetry has been published in various Australian and UK magazines over the past twenty-five years.

 Lizz Murphy / Walk the Wildly